 Here are some of the most popular posts on Oui In France in 2016.
 Read on for French culture, language and more about living abroad in France.

-A question people ask me quite often about speaking French is, “Do you translate French into English in your head before speaking?”
+A question people ask me quite often about speaking French is, “Do you translate from French to English in your head before speaking?”

 No matter how compassionate or empathetic you are, sometimes the only way to truly understand something is to experience it for yourself.
 I never really considered what life might be like for someone with a foreign accent… until I experienced it as an American living in France.